Control Lyapunov-Barrier Function Based Model Predictive Control for Stochastic Nonlinear Affine Systems: Application to Wheeled Mobile Robots

 Figure \ref{fig1} indicates small $k_{Bi}$ will cause a sharp rise after crossing the boundary of $X_i$ and remain nearly constant as $F_{Bi}\left( \mathbf{x} \right)$ approaches to zero, therefore $k_{Bi}\left( F_{Bi} \right)$ should be a monotonically decreasing function.
 We construct $k_{Bi} = {a_{i}{\cos\left( {\frac{2\pi}{3}\frac{F_{Bi}}{l_{Xi}}} \right)}} + \frac{1}{2}a_{i} + b_{i} \in \left\lbrack {b_{i},\frac{3}{2}a_{i} + b_{i}} \right\rbrack$ with $a_i=60,b_i=0.1$ and the feasible regions are given by Figure \ref{fig2}.
 It can be seen that, near unsafe regions $D_i$, there are some small regions that the CLBF-based candidate controller is not a feasible solution while MPC can still provide admissible control inputs.

 Our simulations are based on CasADi\cite{Andersson2019}.
+The wheeled mobile robot starts from $\left(x,y\right)=\left(100,80\right)$ and runs towards the origin $\left(x,y\right)=\left(0,0\right)$.
 We run the simulation 20 times under same settings and the results are displayed in Figures \ref{fig3}.
-The wheeled mobile robot starts from $\left(x,y\right)=\left(100,80\right)$ and runs towards the origin $\left(x,y\right)=\left(0,0\right)$.
-When it enters $X_i$ (blue circles), CBFs work and impose constraints on MPC to steer it away from unsafe regions $D_i$ (red circles).
-States and inputs are displayed in Figures \ref{fig4} and \ref{fig5}.
-The states x and y are stochastically asymptotically stabilizable and converge to zero with constrained inputs.
-As sample interval $T$ approaches zero, the risk of entering $D_{relaxed}$ will finally tend to zero, and so is that of unsafe regions $D_i$.
-It can be seen that, with the proposed CLBF-based stochastic MPC, the wheeled mobile robot is capable to reach the goal set while avoiding unsafe sets.
+To show benefits of proposed methods, in the left graph, we ignore the influence of auxiliary Lyapunov controller $ \mathcal{L}W_{c}\left( {\mathbf{x}\left( i \middle| k \right),\mathbf{\phi}\left( \mathbf{x}\left( i \middle| k \right) \right)} \right)$ in (\ref{eq29}) and event-triggering mechanisms in (\ref{eq38}).
+When the wheeled mobile robot enters $X_i$ (blue circles), CBFs work and impose constraints on MPC to steer it away from unsafe regions $D_i$ (red circles).
+States and inputs are displayed in Figures \ref{fig4}.
+As sample interval $T$ approaches zero, the states $x$ and $y$ are stochastically asymptotically stabilizable and converge to zero with constrained inputs.
+The risk of entering $D_{relaxed}$ will finally tend to zero, and so is that of unsafe regions $D_i$.